jparras/jparras.github.io/_pages/portfolio.md

 ## Deep Reinforcement Learning teaching codes

 * These codes are used for my teaching courses on Deep Reinforcement Learning.
 The codes are minimal implementations, intended for teaching, and available [here](https://github.com/jparras/drl_classes).
 The codes include:
+    * Basic methods and examples to understand MDPs.
+    * Classic RL methods, including iterative methods, model-free tabular methods and linear approximations.
-    * Model-free methods: DDQN, VPG, A2C, TRPO, DDPG.
+    * Model-free DRL methods: DDQN, VPG, A2C, TRPO, DDPG.
-    * Model-based methods: AlphaZero.
+    * Model-based DRL methods: AlphaZero.

+## Deep Generative Models teaching codes

+* These codes are used for my teaching courses on Deep Generative Models.
+The codes are minimal implementations, intended for teaching, and available [here](https://github.com/jparras/dgm_classes).
+The codes include:
+    * Simple models, intended to understand the basic principles underlying a Generative Model, as well as classical methods used for sampling.
+    * DGM models: VAE, GAN.

 ## Random Signals teaching codes